sobanvuex/Tutorials/Poor-Man's-GTD.md

 ### Prerequisites

 To complete this guide you will need a user with `sudo` privileges.
-One or more servers, where the additional ones are in different regions.
+You also need to know how create servers in different regions.
+As well as one or more servers, where the additional ones are in different regions.

 ### Assumptions